7 of the Best Exercises for a Calves Workout

 - Keeping your shoulders down and your core engaged, lift your heels so you’re standing on your toes.

-- Without letting your heels touch the ground, walk forward on your toes.
+- Without letting your heels touch the ground, walk forward on your toes for a set number of reps or time.

-- Holding the handles of a jump rope in each hand, jump with both feet as you turn the rope.
+- Holding the handles of a jump rope in each hand, jump with both feet as you spin the rope under you and over your head.
 Keep your core engaged and your shoulders lowered.

-Benefits: This plyometric gets power from the calf muscles during the ascension part of the jump, as well as stabilization during the landing, Braun says.
+This plyometric exercise gets power from the calf muscles during the ascension part of the jump squat, Braun says, as well as stabilization during the landing.

 - Holding a dumbbell in each hand, stand tall with your feet shoulder-width apart.

-- Push your hips back to lower down into a squat position, until your thighs are parallel with the ground.
+- Push your hips back to lower down until your thighs are parallel with the ground and you’re in squat position.

 - In one explosive movement, straighten your legs to come out of the squat position and jump off the ground.